Post-grunge: 1993–1997: First wave and rise in popularity

-When grunge was mainstream, major record labels began signing and promoting bands emulating the genre.
-In spite of the fact that bands such as Bush and Candlebox have been categorized as grunge, both bands have also been categorized as post-grunge.
-Even the classic rock band Rush made a contribution to the nascent post-grunge with the 1993 studio album Counterparts and the subsequent releases Test for Echo (1996) and Vapor Trails (2002).
+As the original grunge movement began to fade, major record labels began signing and promoting bands emulating the genre in a more mainstream style, dubbed by some writers as "post-grunge".
+Though bands such as Bush and Candlebox have been categorized as grunge, both bands have also been categorized as post-grunge.
 Collective Soul and Live are two other bands categorized as post-grunge that emerged along with Bush and Candlebox.
-Bush, Candlebox, Collective Soul and Live all achieved mainstream success; Candlebox's self-titled album was certified 4× platinum by the Recording Industry Association of America (RIAA) and, according to Nielsen SoundScan, sold at least 4,000,000 copies.
+Bush, Candlebox, Collective Soul and Live all achieved mainstream success; Candlebox's self-titled album (1993) was certified 4× platinum by the Recording Industry Association of America (RIAA) and, according to Nielsen SoundScan, sold at least 4,000,000 copies.
 Its song "Far Behind" peaked at number 18 on the Billboard Hot 100.
 Collective Soul's song "Shine" peaked at number 11 on the same chart and was certified gold by the RIAA in September 1994.
-Collective Soul's album Hints Allegations and Things Left Unsaid was certified 2× platinum by the RIAA, and the band's self-titled album released in 1995 was certified 3× platinum by the RIAA.
-Bush's debut studio album Sixteen Stone was certified 6× platinum by the RIAA and the band's second studio album Razorblade Suitcase, which peaked at number 1 on the Billboard 200, was certified 3× platinum by the RIAA.
+Collective Soul's album Hints Allegations and Things Left Unsaid (1993) was certified 2× platinum by the RIAA, and the band's self-titled album released in 1995 was certified 3× platinum by the RIAA.
+Bush's debut studio album Sixteen Stone (1994) was certified 6× platinum by the RIAA and the band's second studio album Razorblade Suitcase (1996), which peaked at number 1 on the Billboard 200, was certified 3× platinum by the RIAA.
 Carl Williott of Stereogum called Bush's album Sixteen Stone "a harbinger of post-grunge's pop dominance".
-Live's album Throwing Copper was certified 8× platinum by the RIAA, and the band's album Secret Samadhi was certified 2× platinum by the RIAA.
+Live's album Throwing Copper (1994) was certified 8× platinum by the RIAA, and the band's album Secret Samadhi (1997) was certified 2× platinum by the RIAA.
 Both Throwing Copper and Secret Samadhi peaked at number 1 on the Billboard 200.
+Consequence of Sound's Paolo Ragusa credits Throwing Copper with starting post-grunge and shifting rock music to a new direction after the death of Kurt Cobain by combining some harder rock influences with clearer vocals, softer guitar melodies, and the production of Jerry Harrison to make a distinct sound.